eProsima/vulcanexus/docs/rst/tutorials/core/discoveryserver/discoveryserver_complex.rst

         "FASTDDS_BUILTIN_TRANSPORTS"="LARGE_DATA"
     }

-Finally, make te export of the ``FASTDDS_ENVIRONMENT_FILE`` in every node terminal, pointing to the JSON file path:
+Finally, make the export of the ``FASTDDS_ENVIRONMENT_FILE`` in every node terminal, pointing to the JSON file path:

 .. code-block:: bash